How do you convince stubborn friends and relatives to take COVID-19 seriously?

 Maybe you’re washing your hands regularly, staying home, wearing a mask and staying 6 feet away from people when you need to go out, just like all the experts have advised to stop the spread of COVID-19.

-But those friends or relatives who refuse to take the outbreak seriously or wear a mask in public can be frustrating or even enraging, especially if they’re spreading bad information online.
+But those friends or relatives who refuse to take the outbreak seriously or wear a mask can be frustrating or even enraging, especially if they’re spreading bad information online.

 “People are less likely to take something seriously when they depersonalize it,” says Dr. Munther Barakat, director of behavioral health therapy at Aurora Psychiatric Hospital in Wauwatosa, WI.
 “If they think it can’t happen to them or they’re not part of the “vulnerable” population they’re more likely to disregard warnings or suggestions to stay safe.”